Grilled Backyard BBQ

 A Cooking Canna is the base substance that contains the extracted THC.
 This could be butter, oil, cream, tallow or honey.
 Things that you would combine with other ingredients to make infused food.

 Before we get into the dishes that each chef made, an important thing to point out that the show did a poor job of highlighting is that each chef was required to decarb and infuse their own Cooking Canna.
 All three chefs made infused butter, however Nate was the only one to make other things, like infusing a neutral flavour cooking oil and mezcal.
 Other commercial Cooking Canna’s were made available to the chefs like honey, olive oil and a THC powder.
-Inclusion of these product smells a lot like product placement.
+Including these products smells a lot like product placement.
+I’m not sure these chefs would have chosen these ingredients on their own.
 With the skills that the contestants have, why would they buy an infused olive oil when they can make their own and personalize the strain and flavour notes?
 My main take away from this is that there are way more infused products available in the US than in Canada.
 I would love to be able to buy infused honey or this mysterious THC powder that supposedly dissolves quickly into water.
 Alas, us Canadians must be more industrious and make all of our own Cooking Cannas until Health Canada smartens up.

 The chefs had 30 mins to make the appetizer.
 Amanda made grilled corn gazpacho (I had to look this up, it’s a soup), Cynthia made grilled figs with gorgonzola and Nate made habanero grilled broccolini.
 They each added their own sparkle to the food, something extra that most of us wouldn’t do ourselves.
 Amanda used some auto-smoking device to soak the gazpacho with fresh pot smoke.
 Cynthia drizzled an elder-flower reduction on the figs and Nate garnished his grilled greens with grated bud.
 The judges enjoyed each dish but Amanda was an early flavour favourite with the gazpacho.
 When it came time to discuss cannabis, only Nate had real answers, with a well-planned dose of 2 mg and the taste of raw flower.
 Amanda and Cynthia both insisted their food was microdosed but only Cynthia gave a half-hearted guess that there was 3 mg THC in her figs.